 Food and cosmetic grade rosewater can be found at Indian and Middle Eastern stores, Whole Foods and gourmet shops like Dean & Deluca.
 When you buy your rosewater, pay close attention to the label.
 Not all fragrant waters are made equal, and while some brands sell the real by-product of rose oil production, others offer reconstitutions of varying quality.
 Mymouné is my top choice for genuine rosewater.
 It is produced according to traditional methods by a women’s cooperative in Lebanon.
 Cortas is another recommended Lebanese brand, and their product is made out of distilled rose petals, with no additives.
 The perfume is more citrusy and metallic than Mymouné’s, but for body treatments and cooking preparations that require heating it’s ideal.

 When it comes to reconstituted rosewaters, things get murkier.
 One of the better options is Heritage brand available from natural food stores.
 It contains only pure rose oil and distilled water and smells like sunwarmed rose petals.
 Less well-regarded are the brands that spike their rosewater reconstitutions with rose synthetics.
-While their product may be safe to eat, the scent can very sharp and metallic.
+While their product is safe to eat, the scent may be sharp and metallic.
 When you see a label that says “Water, Concentrated Rose Water, Natural Rose Flavors” or “Steam Distillate Made from The Purest Rose Petals.
 Ingredients: Propylene Glycol, Alcohol(40%), Rose Oil, Natural Flavors,” beware that you may not be getting the best deal.

 If you’re a real do-it-yourself type and have access to fresh, scented rose petals, you can try making rosewater yourself.